 Welcome to Janet Vera Professional Dog Training.
-Choosing to train is the single most important ingredient to help your dog become more confident and social.
-During lessons you will learn how to train new behaviors and I'll teach you secrets of getting your pup to self regulate, which will have lifelong benefits.
+Choosing to train is the single most important ingredient to help your dog become more confident, social and learn to understand what is expected in a variety of everyday contexts.
+During lessons you will learn how to train new behaviors and I'll teach you my recipe for getting your pup to self regulate, which will have lifelong benefits.

-I offer private, in-home dog training lessons and behavior consultations for a variety of training needs and undesirable behaviors.
+I offer private, in-home dog training lessons and behavior consultations for a multitude of training needs and undesirable behaviors.
 All lessons are personalized in the comfort of your own home.
-Individual programs are designed to suit your dog or puppy's needs.
+Individual programs are designed to suit your dog and families needs.
 One certainty in dog training is that each dog has a unique personality, breed(s) characteristics and history, which I take into consideration when training.

 “Over the years, I have completed dog training classes but I never really "got it" before.
 I left those trainings feeling a bit overwhelmed.
 But, now after working with Janet, everything has "clicked" for me.
 I "get it" !!
 Janet is a very skilled dog trainer; she has a superb gift for explaining and defining tasks in an elementary way.
 I feel truly comfortable asking her questions when I need more clarification.
 She is a patient teacher.
 My dog and I feel very safe with her.
 Janet brings amazing enthusiasm and energy to her sessions.
 She is very gentle and loving with animals as well as with humans.I will always seek out Janet's expertise, and will look forward to her future "magical" training sessions with my current dog, as well as with my future dogs !“